Skip to main content

 NameDescription

-check-query-cache-limitConfigures the number of items that will be kept in the cache (default = 10000)
+check-cache-limitConfigures the number of items that will be kept in the in-memory cache used to resolve Check queries (default = 1000)

-check-query-cache-ttlSpecifies the time that items will be kept in the cache (default = 10s)
+check-query-cache-ttlSpecifies the time that items will be kept in the cache of Check subproblems (default = 10s)

 Learn how to configure OpenFGA.